raskask/aivero-challenge/README.md

 Have fun and good Success.

-####Requirements
+#### Requirements
-* a working ROS distribution
+* a working ROS distribution installed on your system (https://wiki.ros.org/ROS/Installation)
+  * Ubuntu 16.04 or 18.04 (USE THEM or a ROS docker container)
-* Indigo or Jade
+  * Kinetic (on 16.04) or Melodic (on 18.04)
 * Python 2.7

 #### Steps:

 1. Create either a C++ or Python ROS node
   * You can find guidance at the [ROS wiki](http://wiki.ros.org/ROS/Tutorials)
-2. Subscribe to the publisher node
+2. Write a callback that subscribes to the publisher node
   * topic: /numbers
   * type: Int64
 3. Advertise your solution topic
   * topic: /verify
   * type: programming_test/Solution
-4. Do your magic...
+4. In the callback from (2) do your magic... and ...
-5. Publish your solution after you have incorporated the latest incoming data point.
+5. Publish your solution after you have incorporated the latest incoming data point (Publish on every single run of the callback).
-Include (forward) the incoming data point on the *input* slot of the message.
+Include (forward) the incoming data point on the *input* slot of the message (see **Solution.msg** for the message definition).
 6. Add your node to the launch file.
 7. Send your solution to the maintainer

 #### License:
 Copyright (C) 2015 General Interfaces GmbH
+Copyright (C) 2019 Aivero AS

-Maintainer: Raphael Dürscheid <mailto:rd@gi.ai>
+Maintainer: Raphael Dürscheid

 Program: *Test the coder*
 This program is free software: you can redistribute it and/or modify